Happy Valley, Mussoorie

 Happy Valley is an area situated within the hill station of Mussoorie with majority of Tibetans settled in area in Dehradun district, Uttarakhand, India.

 Location

 Happy Valley is near the Indian Administrative Services Academy - Lal Bahadur Shastri National Academy of Administration.
 Within the valley is a Tibetan Monastery with a clear view of Hathipaon.

-Happy Valley is west of Mussoorie’s Dalai Hill from where the mountain ranges of Jaunpur and Nag-Tibba are visible.
+Happy Valley is west of Mussoorie’s Dalai Hill which is also one of the most beautiful place to see sunrise and sunset in mussoorie area from where the mountain ranges of Jaunpur and Nag-Tibba are visible.

 History

 On 18 October 1929 Mahatma Gandhi addressed the European municipal councillors at Mussoorie.
 At that time he stayed at Birla House in Happy Valley.